 Overview of companies limited by guarantee

 Groups may incorporate under the Corporations Act 2001 (Cth) (“Corporations Act”).
 A group may incorporate as either a company limited by shares, or as a company limited by guarantee.
-Only the latter is discussed here, as it is the most appropriate (and most common structure) for community organisations.
+Only the latter is discussed here, as it is the most appropriate company structure (and the most common structure) for community organisations.

 In a company limited by guarantee, the members guarantee to pay a fixed but nominal amount in the event that the company does not have enough money to pay all its debts when it is wound-up.